what the below letter from patrick fitzgerald to chairman waxman means. . .

 where i come from, law enforcement officers

-honor subpoenas issued to their offices
+honor subpoenas issued to their offices. not

 so, apparently, for this former federal judge,